digdir/designsystemet/README.md

 Do this when the changes directly effect the built files / components used by the end user.
 See the examples below to learn how to use the correct syntax.

+### Scope
+You can scope your commits by adding a keyword in parentheses with what you are working on.
+This makes the changelog and commit messages more specific and readable.

+Examples:
+* Adding a new component: `feat(button): added a new button component`.
+* Adding a new icon: `feat(icons): added a new chevron icon`.
+* Adding documentation for icons: `docs(icons): added new documentation for the icons package`.

+#### Components
+When you are committing changes to a component, try to ***always*** use scopes with the name of the component.
+This allows us to show changelogs for each individual component in the designsystem.

 ### When to use what keywords
 #### Added to changelog